galkindmitrii/HapticFeedback/README.md

 - Connect to a discovered device or to a device by provided address.
 - Send text or a vibration code to connected remote device.
 - Training mode which shows final percentage of correct answers.

+For more infomation regarding the application and experiment conducted, check the Haptics Feedback Research.pdf